 This makes segmenting our subscribers super easy as readers are self-selecting the content they are interested in.

 Following on from that baseline, we’ve since launched a number of more sub-categorical lists around popular topics.
 A great example of this would be one that came from our larger ‘Animals’ list called “This Week in Cats” which is just a really fun newsletter that goes out every Friday and is a huge success.

-We plan to continue experimenting with and growing our lists moving forward, mainly by identifying opportunities for emails that our audience would love and then launching them as quickly as possible, seeing how they go and making a decision on them from there.
+We plan to continue experimenting with and growing our lists moving forward, mainly by identifying opportunities for emails that our audience would love and then launch them as quickly as possible, seeing how they go and making a decision on them from there.

 What does a BuzzFeed email look like?

-We use a couple of different styles of Newsletters here at Buzzfeed.
+We use a couple of different styles of Newsletters here at BuzzFeed.

 The first newsletter we ever created was called “BuzzFeed Today” and is a very lightweight summary of some of the best content on the site.
 It’s designed to be super scannable and super lightweight so it loads quickly.